 What are common makeup problems for older women?

-The biggest problem that you have when you’re older is that your skin changes a lot, post-menopause.
+“Your skin changes a lot, post-menopause.
 Gradually your skin is drying out.
 You’re obviously losing things like collagen and elastin.
-As you lose that, your skin looks less plump, but it also tends then to wrinkle and you get all the signs of ageing that you would expect to get as you go further and further away from menopause.
+As you lose that, your skin looks less plump, and it also tends to wrinkle and you get all the signs of ageing that you would expect to get as you go further and further away from menopause.

 In part two, Trisha tells us what makeup means to her and the unexpected role makeup played for women around the world in lockdown.